Rendering CMS Rich Text Safely in Gatsby and React

 Hero image for 'Rendering CMS Rich Text Safely in Gatsby and React.'
 Image by Nick van den Berg.

-In Contentful and similar CMSes, rich text is structured data.
-It represents paragraphs, headings, lists, links, embedded entries, assets, and marks.
-Gatsby and React then need to decide how those nodes become components.
+In Contentful and similar CMSes, rich text is usually a document tree.
+It represents paragraphs, headings, lists, links, marks, assets and embedded entries.

-Do not treat rich text rendering as a oneline utility that gets forgotten.
+Do not hide rich text rendering inside a oneline utility and forget about it.

 • paragraphs